Permafrost/Tundra/README.md

   destination URI.

-  Additional delivery protocols can be implemented by creating a service named for the URI scheme in the folder `tundra.support.content.deliver`.
-Services in this folder should implement the `tundra.support.content.deliver.protocol:handler` specification.
+  Additional delivery protocols can be implemented by creating a service named for the URI scheme in the folder `Tundra/tundra.support.content.deliver`.
+  Services in this folder should implement the `Tundra/tundra.support.content.deliver.protocol:handler` specification.

   * Inputs:
     * `$content` is a string, byte array, or input stream containing data to